SaschaZeGerman/loginbuddy/apitest/README.md

 ```$ ./properties/template.properties```

-If you want to use your own properties, simply copy that file and load them info SOAPUI for each project.
+If you want to use your own properties, simply copy that file and load them into SOAPUI for each project.

 ## Known issues